genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 In effect, these are virtual computers that we use to run our services.
 It enables us to boot an Amazon Machine Image (AMI) to configure a virtual machine - an instance - where we can install any software we like.
 We also use the AWS Free Tier (known as S3).

+## Ansible
+A development tool.

+An engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.

+A basic Ansible command or playbook:

+* selects machines to execute against from inventory
+* connects to those machines (or network devices, or other managed nodes), usually over SSH
+* copies one or more modules to the remote machines and starts execution there

+If you are excited, stimulated or inspired, you can start [here](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#intro-getting-started).

+##

+##

+##

+##